RakhithJK/libretro-Lakka-LibreELEC-wiki/Alternative-image-flashing-methods.md

 # MacOS

+## Decompressing the downloaded Lakka image
+Navigate to the location where you have downloaded the Lakka image.
+Double click the file to decompress it.

 ## Determining your SD/USB drive
 First, you need to know the location of your your SD/USB drive.
 Open a Console and list your current drives and partitions before inserting the SD card / USB thumb drive:
 ```